florimondmanca/remote-maths/README.md

-# Remote Calculator
+# Remote Maths

-Networking app allowing clients to do remote maths in a friendly REPL.
+Networking app allowing clients to do remote maths in a simple REPL.

 ## Install

 The REPL relies on [simpleeval](https://github.com/danthedeckie/simpleeval) to safely evaluate expressions.

-To install it, simply install the requirements:
+To install it, use the requirements file:

 ```bash
 $ pip install -r requirements.txt